CSCI-5619-Fall-2023/Assignment-2/README.md

 ## Part 2: Adding Direct Movement

 The first interaction you should add to your project is [direct movement](https://godotvr.github.io/godot-xr-tools/docs/direct/) using the controller thumbstick.
 When added as a child of the controller object, MovementDirect should work directly out of the box, and the plugin will automatically also create a PlayerBody for you.
 However, you will likely need to change the `Input Action` specified on the object inspector from `primary` to `thumbstick`.

+Direct movement only provides forward and backward translation.
+After that is working, you should add the [turn movement](https://godotvr.github.io/godot-xr-tools/docs/turn/), which works much the same way, except it uses the left and right directions of the thumbstick.
+This movement provided uses snap turn by default, which rotates in discrete intervals.
+However, you can switch it to smooth turn if you prefer that option.

+To make the application user friendly for both right-handed and left-handed people, it is good practice to place the movement providers on both controllers by default.
+However, if you later find that the techniques you want to implement in the next part require use of a controller thumbstick,  you can optionally remove them from one controller.

 ## Part 3: Create an Interactive VR Experience